LIERS SPONSORED BY SELFISH BIG PHARMA

 It's hyper skepticism at it's worst... and gives true skeptics a bad name.

-Quackwatch do use extensive referencing which is a good habit... just wish it was a bit more balanced.
+Quackwatch do use extensive referencing which is a good habit.
+If only the referencing was a bit more balanced?

-There are often two points of view... and over time practises and opinions change.
+Conflicting data often exists which Quackwatch fails to reference.
+Disagreements are typically resolved as the weight of data finally erodes an existing paradigm.
 Quackwatch shows no signs of recognising this duality and stifles valid debate rather than facilitating it.

 This is an excellent site relying on science and evidence to debunk false health information.
 The people giving low ratings are just unhappy about being exposed.